KSohi-max/P2P_Credit_Risk/README.md

 * total_debt
 * loan_status

-loan_status is the target variable the model is attempting to predict accurately, i.e., the 'y'.
+'loan_status' is the target variable the model is attempting to predict accurately, i.e., the 'y'.

 It is important to note that a value of '0' in the “loan_status” column means that the loan is 'healthy'.
 A value of '1' means that the loan has a 'high-risk' of defaulting.